Activated carbon: Smoking filtration

 Activated charcoal is used in smoking filters as a way to reduce the tar content and other chemicals present in smoke, which is a result of combustion, wherein it has been found to reduce the toxicants from tobacco smoke, in particular the free radicals.

 Structure of activated carbon

 The structure of activated carbon has long been a subject of debate.
 In a book published in 2006, Harry Marsh and Francisco Rodríguez-Reinoso considered more than 15 models for the structure, without coming to a definite conclusion about which was correct.
 Recent work using aberration-corrected transmission electron microscopy has suggested that activated carbons may have a structure related to that of the fullerenes, with pentagonal and heptagonal carbon rings.

 Production

 Activated carbon is carbon produced from carbonaceous source materials such as bamboo, coconut husk, willow peat, wood, coir, lignite, coal, and petroleum pitch.
-It can be produced (activated) by one of the following processes:
+The source material is carbonized through pyrolysis at temperatures in the range 600–900 °C, usually in an inert atmosphere with gases such as argon or nitrogen.
+The resulting material can be activated by one of the following processes: